mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 *** No errors detected
 ```

-This is a pitfall I wanted to point out.
+This is a pitfall we wanted to point out.
 Our code does pass the test, however the code was implemented to only pass that one test.
 If the test was slightly adjusted at all, the test would immediately fail.

 Now we need to begin refractoring our implementation.